aholachek/redux-usage-report/README.md

 ![view of the usage monitor](./images/view.png)

 You can set a breakpoint by doing `shift + click` on any key.
 The next time the key is accessed, the debugger will stop execution.
-Feel free to reload the page, the breakpoint will persist until you remove it.
+Feel free to reload the page, the breakpoint will persist until you remove it by holding `shift` and clicking it again.

 ![Setting a breakpoint](./images/breakpoint.gif)